bwat47/joplin-copy-as-html/README.md

 This will strip markdown formatting characters, backslash escapes, and image embeds from the source markdown and populate it as text/plain in the clipboard, for scenarios where you need to paste into an app that supports neither HTML formatting or markdown.

-List leaders and nested list indentation will be maintained (these are normally lost when copying from the markdown viewer or rich text editor).
+List leaders and nested list indentation will be maintained (these are normally lost when copying plain text from the markdown viewer or rich text editor).

 ### Customizing plain text output